Vishalkadam2003/MEDINSIGHT-AI-Medical-Image-Analyzer/README.md

+> ⚠️ **Notice**: This project is protected under Creative Commons.
+Do not copy or re-upload without permission.
+Ownership belongs to **Vishal Kadam**.

 # MEDINSIGHT-AI-Medical-Image-Analyzer
 Developed an AI-powered web app for automatic Chest X-ray disease detection and Brain MRI tumor classification using deep learning (TensorFlow/PyTorch).
 Features include real-time analysis, PDF report generation, and secure patient data storage with an intuitive Flask and Bootstrap-based UI.
  AI-Powered Medical Image Analyzer